Riley Williams

-Riley June Williams is an American convicted felon who participated in the January 6 United States Capitol attack in 2021.
-Williams entered the Capitol and stole a government-issued laptop, and a gavel belonging to former Speaker of the House Nancy Pelosi.
+Riley June Williams is an American woman who participated in the January 6 United States Capitol attack in 2021.
+Williams entered the Capitol and stole a government-issued laptop and a gavel belonging to Speaker of the House Nancy Pelosi.
 Pelosi's deputy chief of staff said the laptop was used for presentations.
 Williams is considered to be a fan of Nick Fuentes, a far-right political activist; she also expressed far-right white supremacist views on social media.
 Her crimes made national headlines.

 Williams bragged about her crime on a Discord server and discussed her plan to sell the laptop to Russian foreign intelligence services.
 The server was reportedly affiliated with CVLT, a child exploitation organization.
 She was arrested by federal authorities on January 18, 2021, and charged with disorderly conduct and violent entry.
 On March 21, 2023, U.S. District Judge Amy Berman Jackson found Williams guilty and sentenced her to 36 months in prison.
 Her release was scheduled for March 14, 2025, but she was released on January 20, 2025, after being pardoned by Donald Trump.
 The stolen laptop has not been recovered, and her lawyer continues to defend her and say she did not steal anything.

 Personal life

 Birth and family

 Judge Jackson said Williams was "born the same year" as Nick Fuentes (1998).
 She reportedly lived in Harrisburg, Pennsylvania, in an apartment she shared with her mother.
 In 2017, Williams graduated from Mechanicsburg Area Senior High.
 From 2017 to 2019, she committed six traffic violations in Cumberland and Dauphin.
-Her mother has called Williams an “empathetic and loving person” who worked for Keystone Human Services, a health care agency.
+Her mother has called Williams an "empathetic and loving person" who worked for Keystone Human Services, a health care agency.
 Williams had a relationship with a man living in New Jersey.
 Reportedly, their relationship was brief and non-abusive.
 Court records showed that her father lived in Camp Hill, worked as a security guard, was charged with possession of child porn in 2024 and released on bail.
 He was found guilty by a jury and is currently incarcerated.